Location: Palazzo Santa Maria Porta Coeli

 Training activities, workshops, internships and work placements

-You will also find information on other training activities, workshops and internships, to build a complete experience that integrates the classroom and the world of work.
+You will also find information on other training activities, workshops and internships, which will help you gain experience that integrates the classroom and the world of work.

 Study support and guidance